aurianworld/matpac/README.md

 pip install -e ./inference_matpac
 ```

-You can find more detail on how to use the inference code [here](./inference_matpac/README.md).
+You can find more details on how to use the inference code [here](./inference_matpac/README.md).

 ## Training code

 The training code is available for reproducibility [here](./training_matpac/).
-We used [fairseq](https://github.com/facebookresearch/fairseq) as a training framework, therefore our code follows its guidelines which makes it easy to run.
+We used [fairseq](https://github.com/facebookresearch/fairseq) as a training framework; therefore, our code follows its guidelines, which makes it easy to run.
 You can find a detailed explanation on how to run the model [here](./training_matpac/README.md).

 ## Benchmarks